VictoriaGithendu/Hr-Analytics/README.md

 ![HR Performance Overview](Images/Performance.png)

 **Performance by Tenure**
-- 11–15 years tenure = highest average rating (3.22)
+- Employees with 11–15 years of tenure have the highest average performance rating (3.22).
-- Newer employees (0–5 years) average 3.15
+- Newer employees (0–5 years) perform steadily at an average of 3.15.
-- 20+ year tenure group shows slight decline (3.12)
+- A slight decline is observed in the 20+ year group (avg.
+3.12), which may suggest a need for renewed engagement at this stage.

 **Departmental Performance**
-- Sales performs slightly above others (3.16)
+- The Sales department slightly outperforms others, with an average score of 3.16.
-- Narrow performance spread suggests consistent evaluation but limited differentiation
+- Performance ratings across all departments are close, indicating consistent evaluation but possibly masking distinctions between high and average performers.

 **Training vs. Performance**
-- 2–4 training sessions = strongest performers
+- Employees who completed 2–4 training sessions performed the best, with scores consistently in the 70–80 range.
-- No/low training correlates with underperformance
+- Employees with no or minimal training tended to underperform, showing the value of structured learning and development.

 **Performance vs. Monthly Income**
-- Positive but non-linear relationship
+- There's a positive but non-linear relationship between performance and income.
-- Sales shows wide income range at similar performance levels (commission-based?)
+- Sales employees show wide income variation at similar performance levels, possibly due to commission structures.
-- HR and R&D = more consistent compensation structure
+- HR and R&D departments display tighter clusters, with compensation more directly aligned to performance.

 **Attrition Risk**
-- 31 top performers exited, pointing to issues like unmet career goals or pay misalignment
+- A total of 31 top performers left the company.
+- These exits suggest possible issues such as lack of recognition, limited career progression, or compensation misalignment.

+**Implications**
+- Consider enhancing training initiatives and differentiating performance rewards more clearly.
+- Analyze why high performers are leaving and apply targeted retention strategies for key roles and tenure bands.

 ---

 ### **4. Diversity Dashboard**
 ![Diversity Dashboard](Images/Diversity.png)

-**Key Insights:**
+**Workplace Conditions**
-- **Travel & Commute:** 20% of employees travel frequently; average commute distance is 9.2 km
+- 20% of employees travel frequently.
+- Average commute distance is 9.2 km.
-- **Workplace Experience:** Environment satisfaction is moderate (2.7/4), and employees have worked at ~2.7 previous companies
+- Environment satisfaction is moderate at 2.7 out of 4.
+- Career mobility is moderate, with an average of 2.7 previous companies worked.
-- **Overtime Load:** 30% of employees work overtime — more common among males (236 vs 180 females)
+- 30% of employees work overtime, more common among males(236) than (180) females.

+**Gender Distribution**
-- **Gender by Department:** R&D and Sales are male-dominated; HR has more female staff
+- R&D and Sales are male-dominated.
-- **Education by Gender:** Education Level 3 and 4 are most common for both genders
+- HR department has a higher female population.
-- **Gender Pay Gap by Tenure:** Males earn more at every tenure level, suggesting a potential gender-based income gap
+- Male employees earn more than female employees at every tenure level, suggesting a potential gender-based income gap.

+**Education and roles by gender**
+- Education Level 3 and 4 are most common for both genders.
-- **Job Role Distribution:** Technical and leadership roles skew male, while healthcare and HR roles have higher female representation
+- Males dominate technical and leadership roles, while healthcare and HR roles have higher female representation.

 **Implications:**
-Consider equity audits and role-based training to promote fair opportunities and address gender imbalances.
-Review overtime and satisfaction by department to improve inclusivity and work-life balance.
+- Consider equity audits and role-based training to promote fair opportunities and address gender imbalances.
+- Review overtime and satisfaction by department to improve inclusivity and work-life balance.
+- Promote inclusive growth strategies to balance leadership representative.

 ---